James Demouchette: Death row

 In 1981, James' sentence was overturned by the Texas Court of Criminal Appeals, arguing that Demouchette had not been told his right to remain silent prior to his clemency exam.
 In the new trial, he was again sentenced to death in April 1983.

+In April 1982, Demouchette beat and raped a fellow inmate at the Harris County Jail.
+The victim, Anthony Graves, testified against him at his resentencing hearing.
+Graves recounted how a smiling Demouchette had confronted him in the jail shower, said, "Welcome to Demouchette's house," and then beat and raped him.

-In August 1983, Demouchette fatally stabbed fellow inmate Johnny E. Swift a total of 16 times with a homemade knife while inside a prison dayroom.
+In August 1983, Demouchette murdered fellow inmate Johnny E. Swift, whom he stabbed 27 times with a homemade knife while inside a prison dayroom.
 For this, Demouchette was given an additional life sentence, with his death sentences upheld.
 Months later, he beat and stabbed two other inmates, both of whom survived.

 Demouchette also started setting fires in his cell, destroying TVs and at one point raped a cellmate.
 Following this, media attention surrounding the case began to increase, and Demouchette was nicknamed "The Meanest Man on Death Row".
 On January 6, 1988, Demouchette attacked corrections officers Charles Agee, 26, Scott Stoughton, 24, and Roger Barkin, 22, with a homemade knife after they attempted to search his cell for weapons.
 None of the officers were seriously injured, but Agee sustained three puncture wounds to the right thigh.

+Prison officials started isolating Demouchette from other death row inmates and placed him under heavy guard when taking to and from court.
+Nevertheless, he continued to find other ways to attack people.
+In February 1992, less than a year before his execution, Demouchette slashed the chest of a guard who was delivering food to his cell.